 Critical areas review is required by the Growth Management Act that establishes standards for use and development of lands based on the existence of critical areas such as critical aquifer recharge areas, fish and wildlife habitat conservation areas, frequently flooded areas, geologically hazardous areas, and wetlands.
-Zoning designations that affect critical areas are provided in Chapters 11 and 13 of the Chelan County Code.
+Zoning designations that affect critical areas are provided in Chapters 11 and 13 of the Chelan County Code for unincorporated areas.
+Cities (i.e., Leavenworth), regulate zoning and critical areas through their own zoning regulations and comprehensive plans.